-Nestled amongst prairie coulees along a bend in the South Saskatchewan River, Medicine Hat was long a gathering place for Indigenous peoples.
-Now, the resource-rich city is known for its industrial heritage, invariably sunny weather and vibrant café culture.
+Nestled amongst prairie coulees along the South Saskatchewan River, Medicine Hat is rich in both resources and history.
+It’s a city known for its heritage, sunny weather and vibrant café culture.

 OUT AND ABOUT